fsanchesbr001/SportsStoreAngular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Run JSON Server

+Run `npm run json` on a different terminal, to start the server that will provide data.

 ## Versions History:

 01-Primeiro Commit - 11/04/23